reevelau/Drawing/README.md

 ````
 The program is built on [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern).
 All new command should add to `Command` folder.
 The logic that do coordinate calculation should go to `Geometry`.
 While the logic related to canvas are stored in `Receiver`.
 The `Invoker` folder has logic to control how the command is executed.
 Since this is a console application, we have a `Text` folder to store logic to present and process text content.

+One point to note, we are using Cartesian Coordinate System to make calculation in `Drawing.Engine.Geometry` classes.
+The pros is that we can use a mathematical way to draw on the canvas precisely, but the cons is that it offsets from the user perspective.
+For example, when user specifies point [1,1], it is actually translated to be [0,0] before calculation by `Drawing.Engine.Text` classes.

 ### Drawing.Engine.Test
 It is the test project.
 It is configured to use [xunit](https://github.com/xunit/xunit) and [moq](https://github.com/moq/moq) to provide assertion checking and interface mocking.

 ## Authors